The Berkeley RadWatch Project: Origins

 Gilder Montepeque

-Gilder is a senior at UC Berkeley majoring in Nuclear Engineering with a minor in EECS.
+Gilder is a senior at UC Berkeley majoring in Nuclear Engineering.
 He is currently working on neutron activation analysis, software development, and outreach events.
+He bought a fridge from Ben lmao.